 - Then tell them to “pick up the poop” and put it into their team’s basket

 - The team that has collected the most balloons within a minute is the winner

 Other Party Game Ideas

 You can find the other party games that we did here —> K3 / Girls Pop Star Party Idea (the games are also suitable for boys).
 Where you’ll find some classics as well as a really fun XL Dice Roll Activity game.

-These were displayed in a basket (sorry it was a madhouse and I forgot to take proper photos of them all displayed together) and set out some simple puppy adoption certificates that I had designed on the computer.
+These were displayed in a large wicker basket (sorry it was a madhouse and I forgot to take proper photos of them all displayed together)

 I have added both an English and Dutch version of the free printable for you to download.

 Another good idea for a party favor is to wrap up sweets and treats in a little container.
 I did this in another post How To Wrap A Gift Card For Kids & Teens and I think this would also be great to use as a party favor (minus the gift card).
 Just add themed snacks or ribbon and you are good to go.

 In addition to the little dog toy, I also wanted to give them some treats in a dog-themed favor box.